-Like English Jaguar Land Rover is doing for its legacy model range by converting older Jag and Rover gasoline classic cars and trucks into battery electric vehicles, Aston Martin, the storied now Welsh motor company is converting not only its legacy vehicles into electric but it’s also offering this service to other classic cars.
-Doing this not only expands business into the lucrative classic car industry but locks up Aston’s legacy well into the electric future with a model range from the past:
+Like English Jaguar Land Rover is doing for its legacy model range by converting older Jag and Rover gasoline classic cars and trucks into battery electric vehicles, Aston Martin, the storied but now Welsh motor company is converting not only its legacy vehicles into electric but it’s also offering this service to other classic cars.
+Doing this not only expands business into the lucrative after parts classic car industry but locks up Aston’s legacy well into the electric future with a model range from the past:

 - Aston Martin will begin offering Heritage EV conversions for their cars and others in 2019.

 - The service will be available for customers around the same time customers who ordered the Rapide-e take delivery in 4Q 2019.

 - The same components used in electrification of Rapide-e will also be used in the classic cars, called a “cassette EV powertrain,” which was developed as a collaboration between AM and several experts in the field.

 - All this data and experience will help Aston as they turn over this responsibility to their new all electric division with the storied ad historic Lagonda brand.